Uiuran/Notas/vim_tricks.md

 Always do esc > :w  then esc > :q to save and exit

+## Navigate between different VIM windows

+Your plugins will make use of window division like tmux does.
+The default comand to navigate between them is Ctrl+w.

 # Plugin Installation

 There are plenty of plugins in: